Frequently Asked Questions

 If you happen to find a security vulnerability please contact World_Languages privately by emailing

 worldxlanguages (at) gmail.com.
-If you don’t get a response within 48 hours, please create an issue here.
+If you don’t get a response within 48 hours, please create an issue here mentioning you sent an email.

 Scratch Addons doesn’t use your account credentials to essentially work.
 In fact, you can be logged out from Scratch, and Scratch Addons will still work.
 Scratch Addons will only send requests based on the cookies that you have, which is supplied by the browser for each request, so some addons like Scratch Messaging won’t work when you are logging in, but it won’t affect other parts of the extension.